andrewdodd/decoda/README.md

 This is a utility service for decoding the data from a J1939 payload.
 It began as a personal side project, but it should be useful if you find yourself with some J1939 frames and only the PDFs/DA from SAE to decode them! 😉

-You can find a cut-down (only a few PGNs/SPNs) version of this library in use at: https://www.decoda.cc/
+You can find this library being used with a cutdown sepc file at: https://www.decoda.cc/

 ## How to install it?